jonnyvpc/top-stories-gpt/docs/gpt-instructions.md

 ### Example Prompts

 #### 1. Market Analysis
-- "What are the strategic implications of Nvidia's latest technology?"
+- "What are the strategic implications of recent AI advancements?"
 - "How is the enterprise AI infrastructure market evolving?"
 - "What trends are reshaping executive decision-making in tech?"